Minnesota Northern Railroad

 The Minnesota Northern Railroad is a Class III shortline railroad that operates over 224 mi of track in northwestern Minnesota.
 The railroad is co-owned by KBN Incorporated and Independent Locomotive Service and is headquartered in Crookston, Minnesota.

 As of 2006, the Minnesota Northern Railroad employed 11 people and handled approximately 11,000 carloads per year.
-The primary commodities hauled included grain, seeds, sugar and sugar by-products, coal, animal feeds, and fertilizers.
+The primary commodities hauled include grain, seeds, sugar and sugar by-products, animal feeds, and fertilizers.

 The Minnesota Northern Railroad interchanges with the BNSF Railway, the Canadian Pacific Railway, and the Northern Plains Railroad.

 History

 The Minnesota Northern Railroad was created in December 1996 when the railroad’s former owner, RailAmerica, purchased 204 mi of track from the newly created Burlington Northern & Santa Fe Railway.
 Also included in the sale were 64 mi of trackage rights on the BNSF's Grand Forks Subdivision from Crookston, Minnesota to Erskine, Minnesota and the Canadian Pacific's Detroit Lakes Subdivision from Erskine, Minnesota to Thief River Falls, Minnesota.

 The 204 mi of track initially sold to the Minnesota Northern Railroad consisted of: